Fireandplants/plant_gbif/README.md

 Our canonical names: `../query_names/myco_species.txt`.
 We would like to search for occurrences of these species accounting for synonyms, so we use synonymize.py to expand the names list to all canonical names plus all synonyms.
 We use [The Plant List][TPL] data (see https://github.com/schwilklab/taxon-name-utils).

 ```
-expand_myco_names.sh
+expand_canonical_names.sh
 ```

-This will create a names list, `../query_names/myco-species-expanded.txt`.
+This will create a names list, `../query_names/species-expanded.txt`.
 This expanded names list includes each name in the original list and all synonyms.

 #### 2. Extract all possible name binomials in the full GBIF occurrence data ####

 First, we must extract all possible taxon binomials from the full GBIF Plantae data.
-Schwilk downloaded the the full GBIF Plantae data on Oct 13 2015 (http://doi.org/10.15468/dl.zcygfc).
+The datae of downlaod varies by project.
+Most recently, Schwilk downloaded the the full GBIF Plantae data on Oct 13 2015 (http://doi.org/10.15468/dl.zcygfc).
 This is approximately 170  million occurrence records.
 This data, stored as a compressed zip file is not in the git repository, but is referred to by the `extract_gbif_names.py` script.
 To rerun these analysis, the user must supply this file and modify the file location in the `extract_gbif_names.py` script.
 Other large data such as these are stored in the `/data/` directory of the repo which is ignored by git (see `.gitignore`).

 ```
 python extract_gbif_names.py